tanthiamhuat/SCSI/README.md

 / AutoUpdated_RScripts subdirectory contains R Scripts which are automatically run using Cron.

-/ data subdirectory contains the input (.csv, .xlsx) and output files (RData, fst)
+/ data subdirectory contains the input (.csv, .xlsx) and output files (.RData, .fst)

 / Output subdirectory contains printscreens of DAP